fommil/fpmortals/manuscript/frontmatter.md

     this text.
 3.  if you understood a concept, but feel that it could be explained in a different way, let's park that thought for now.
+4.  grammatical errors and typos will (eventually) be corrected by an editor, they do not need to be reported.